INDIE 101: A look at Montréal’s incomparable independent music scene

 A quick glance at the 1990s

-Meanwhile, Rufus Wainwright, the unstoppable offspring of Kate McGarrigle (of local legends Kate & Anna McGarrigle) and Loudon Wainwright III, was thrilling audiences with his unique blend of indie folk, cabaret, and opera at a weekly show at Café Sarajevo.
+Meanwhile, Rufus Wainwright, the unstoppable offspring of Kate McGarrigle of local legends Kate & Anna McGarrigle and Loudon Wainwright III, was thrilling audiences with his unique mix of indie folk, cabaret, and opera at a weekly show at Café Sarajevo.
 In no time, the major labels came calling.
-(His sister Martha Wainwright has achieved similar worldwide fame suggesting there must be something in the water by the Wainwright homestead).
+His sister Martha Wainwright has achieved similar worldwide fame suggesting there must be something in the water by the Wainwright homestead.

-And while Rufus delivered classic sit-down songcraft, bands like The Sainte Catherines—who took their namesake from one of Montréals biggest shopping streets and then proceeded to poke snotty fun at those who mill around the boutiques and cafés up until their most recent album Fire Works in 2010—and Me Mom and Morgentaler, who were active on the frontlines of the HIV-AIDS crisis in the city kept the kids entertained and educated until things took a turn into something else entirely.
+And while Rufus delivered classic sit-down songcraft, bands like The Sainte Catherines—who took their namesake from one of Montréal’s biggest shopping streets and then poked snotty fun at those milling around the boutiques and cafés—and Me Mom and Morgentaler, who were active on the frontlines of the HIV-AIDS crisis in the city, kept the kids entertained and educated until things took a turn into something else entirely.

 Enter Godspeed